AlistairHopkins92/react-blog-app-boilerplate/README.md

 - `python -m SimpleHTTPServer` to run the project

 ##To dos:
-- Fix react router
+- Add card styling to the blogs, projects and headshot
+- Build out the contact view with form
+- Setup blog post structure & render them on the blog page
+- Setup a json file for project data & render them on the blog page
 - Link webpack to run with gulp
 - Add minification for js and css to gulp
-- Build out the views
-- Setup blog post structure
-- Setup a json file for project data